haxjakt/DiscordBot/script/README.md

 ## 1. General script structure

 The script must contain the script declaration (`script-decl`) on the first line, followed by blocks describing features of the script (`f-block`).
+If the script does not contain a script declaration, the program is considered to be ill-formed and the compilation should not proceed.

 ### 1.1 `script-decl`